 All over the world, people who are poor or who live in poverty-stricken areas are at the greatest risk for hunger and malnutrition.

-In poor countries, wars and natural disasters such as floods, droughts, earthquakes, and pandemic may also contribute to hunger and malnutrition.
+In poor countries, wars and natural disasters such as floods, droughts, earthquakes, and pandemics may also contribute to hunger and malnutrition.
 At least for the reasons that these disasters disrupt normal food production and distribution.

 People who lack nutrients

 On a broader basis, malnutrition affects people of every age, although infants, children, and adolescents may suffer the most.
 As many nutrients are critical for growth and development.
 In addition, older people may develop malnutrition.
-In the meantime, ageing, illness, and other factors may lead to a poor appetite, so they may not eat enough.
+In the meantime, aging, illness, and other factors may lead to a poor appetite, so they may not eat enough.

 Alcohol can interfere with nutrient absorption.
 Therefore, alcoholics may not benefit from the vitamins and minerals they consume.
 In addition, people who abuse drugs may also be malnourished or underweight because they do not eat properly.